-The HMR apply to people who offer for transportation or transport by highway, rail, water, or air.
-Water transportation does not include hazardous materials loaded or carried on board a vessel without benefit of containers or labels and received and handled by the vessel carrier without mark or count.
-This type of shipment, for which the vessel is the container, such as LNG or oil tanker vessels, is under the authority of the U.S. Coast Guard.
+The HMR applies to people who offer transportation or transport by highway, rail, water, or air.
+Water transportation does not include hazardous materials loaded or carried on board a vessel without the use of containers or labels, and received and handled by the vessel carrier without mark or count.
+This type of shipment, when the vessel is the container, such as LNG or oil tanker vessels, is under the U.S. Coast Guard’s authority.

 You must also register if you engage in any of the activities:

-The maximum civil penalty for a knowing violation is now $78,376, except that the maximum civil penalty is $182,877 for a violation that results in death, serious illness, or severe injury to any person or substantial destruction of property.
+The maximum civil penalty for a knowing violation is now $78,376, except that the maximum civil penalty is $182,877 for a violation that results in death, serious illness, severe injury to any person, or substantial destruction of property.
 In addition, agencies are required to adjust their civil monetary penalties annually to account for changes in inflation.